-There’s been a lot of talk about brand purpose in the marketing press and on marketing-related social media channels recently.
+There’s been a lot of talk about brand purpose in the marketing press and on social media recently.

 It comes after a study by the IPA and Peter Field into its effect on advertising effectiveness.

-The study suggested advertising that had with a purpose-led message performed on average worse than the norm for all advertising.
+The study suggested advertising with a purpose-led message performed on average worse than the norm for all advertising.

 But where the brand purpose advertising was “strongly executed”, that advertising performed much better than the average.